Ravi Allada: Clk and cctopic circadian rhythms (2003-2005)

-Further research on the dClock (Clk) gene and its role in the Drosophila transcription translation feedback loop (TTFL) revealed the gene’s ability to stimulate gene expression of other components of the TTFL ectopically—or outside of pacemaker cells—and subsequently modify daily organismal behavior.
-Clk and other circadian genes are predominantly expressed in the “lateral” neurons (LN), the pacemaker neurons of Drosophila’s central circadian clock.
+Further research on the dClock (Clk) gene and its role in the Drosophila transcription translation feedback loop (TTFL) revealed the gene's ability to stimulate gene expression of other components of the TTFL ectopically—or outside of pacemaker cells—and subsequently modify daily organismal behavior.
+Clk and other circadian genes are predominantly expressed in the "lateral" neurons (LN), the pacemaker neurons of the Drosophila central circadian clock.

-Allada’s research team worked to understand how the expression of certain clock genes influenced the expression of other clock genes and where these genes were expressed.
+Allada's research team worked to understand how the expression of certain clock genes influenced the expression of other clock genes and where these genes were expressed.
 They used the GAL4/UAS system to examine how the expression of certain clock genes, pigment dispersing factor gene (pdf) and long and short versions of the cry promoter DNA sequence, affected neuronal gene expression.
-Pdf-GAL4 and long cry-GAL4 were only active in known clock neurons, but the shorter cry sequence was also active in “non-circadian” neurons.
+Pdf-GAL4 and long cry-GAL4 were only active in known clock neurons, but the shorter cry sequence was also active in "non-circadian" neurons.
 When short cry-GAL4 was coupled with the UAS-Clk gene in these non-circadian neurons, these ectopic sites rhythmically expressed the genes Tim and even cry, a circadian clock component that is expressed antiphase to Tim.
 These results demonstrate that misexpression of Clk was sufficient to induce an ectopic circadian clock.
 Additionally, transgenic flies with misexpression of Clk displayed different patterns in locomotor activity to wild type files under light-dark conditions: they displayed a single peak of activity in the daytime, opposed to two peaks of activity in the morning and evening.
 These results suggest that the ectopic clocks were sufficient to influence behavioral circadian rhythms.